IOT-DSA/dslink-dart-openweathermap/README.md

 ### Trackers

 A tracker is simply a node that has a city name attached.
-It contains information about the current conditions, as well as a weekly forecast.
+It contains information about the current conditions.

 ## Usage